HBNQuynh/NLPA/README.md

 1.  **Refresh Google Docs:** After saving the code in the script editor, return to your Google Docs document and refresh the page (F5 or Cmd+R).
 2.  **Check for the Add-on:**
-    * After refreshing, an **Add-ons** menu will appear in the Google Docs menu bar (usually located between "Tools" and "Help").
+    * After refreshing, an **Extensions** menu will appear in the Google Docs menu bar (usually located between "Tools" and "Help").
-    * Hover over the **Add-ons** menu.
+    * Hover over the **Extensions** menu.
 You should see the name of your add-on project (e.g., "AI Translation Plugin").
     * Click on the add-on name.
 If this is the first time you are running this add-on, Google might ask you for authorization.
 3.  **Authorize the Add-on (If Required):**
     * An authorization dialog will appear.
 Click **Continue**.